waldoapp/waldo-programmatic-samples/README.md

 against the open-source [Wikipedia][wikipedia] iOS app.

 More importantly, this project allows you to use Waldo Core API to write and run _your own_ scripted tests on the Waldo infrastructure.

-Waldo Core API accomplishes this by extending the [WebdriverIO][webdriverio] mobile automation test framework.
+> **Note:** This project extends the [WebdriverIO][webdriverio] mobile
+> automation test framework to communicate with Waldo Core API.
+However,
+> since [Waldo Core API][coreapi] implements the [W3C WebDriver standard
+> endpoints][w3c], you can use _any_ automation test framework that
+> implements these endpoints.

 ## Requirements

 ### Waldo account

 Using Waldo Core API requires you to have access to a [Waldo][waldo] account.
+This will enable you to obtain an app token to communicate with Waldo Core API (see below).
 If you do not have an account yet, you can sign up for one [here][signup].

 ### Node.js and npm